Before deployment

 }

-We can change the default behaviour and allow some chosen AppArmor to be used:
+You can change the default behavior, allowing some chosen AppArmor to be used:

 $ kwctl run \